paulparkinson/podsofkon/README.md

 ## Some things that have not yet come to pass...
+- True Cache for Multi-player online (cross platform: phone, computer, XR)
 - AI for player vs computer
-- True Cache for Multi-player online
+- AI Gen for content included 2d, 3d, audio, video, and streaming
+- Oracle Backend For Spring Boot (the backend uses Spring Boot already)
 - Oracle Backend For Mobile for mobile support
 - Globally Distributed Database
 - Spatial for VR